sanchezpaez/PRO_I_Modulprojekt/README.md

 -A specific game("Please the Cat").
 -An example of how the game can be played.
 -A UML diagram that explains relationships between objects in the framework.
--A tests.py file to run tests on all the files, and which shows and example of a simple new game.
+-A tests.py file to run tests on all the files, and which shows an example of a simple new game.

 2. Prerequisites